MboyaDan/MboyaDan/README.md

 - 👋 Hi, I’m @MboyaDan
-- 👀 I’m interested in Mobile app development using Flutter for Hybrid and Java for native ..
+- 👀 I’m interested in Mobile app development and Datascience ..
-- 🌱 I’m currently learning Spring boot and Go lan for backend purposes and DevOps for project management
+- 🌱 I’m currently exploring deeply into generative AI and Datascience for finance
 - 💞️ I’m looking to collaborate any mind enaging project that will bring me more experince in my field
 - 📫 How to reach me Mboya_Danroylex on LinkedIn,onyangoroylex@gmail.com is my email